strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 ### Advantages

-This design pattern provides the most native Helm developer experience, and easily allows developers to take advantage of Helms features such as `helm template` and `helm lint` in their local environment.
+This design pattern provides the most native Helm developer experience, and easily allows developers to take advantage of Helms features such as `helm template` and `helm lint` in their local environment, allowing them to easily render the chart locally for testing.

 ### Disadvantages